zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so the user will exhort their friends to upgrade).

-# API
-A separate list of Invites is kept by Messenger, consisting of invite codes we have generated and are announcing for.
-Each contains a timeout and a maximum number of uses.
-This invite list is exposed with a parallel API to that for the friend list, including functions to add and delete invites.
-Expired invites are deleted immediately.

-A new API function allows adding a new friend with just an invite key.
-`tox_friend_get_real_pk()` will return error on such a friend, until its public key has been found.
-A new API function gets the invite key of such a friend, which remains valid permanently, and returns an error if called on a friend who was added with the existing API functions.

-# Suggested user interface
-(This is written with a non-minimalist GUI in mind, such as qTox; other clients may want to follow the general pattern but cut the handholding.)

-The invite list is presented at the top of the friend list.
-Selecting an invite shows the invite code and its timeout, and short instructions along the lines of "Attempting to connect to new friend; they should enter the following code into their tox client:".
-A "cancel invitation" button is shown to allow deleting the invitation, and the invitation can also be deleted by a means parallel to that used for deleting friends.
-If the client allows setting friend nicknames, it should similarly allow setting a nickname for an invite, which will then transfer to any friend added using it (determined by checking the `invite_key` of new friends in the friendlist).

-A friend with no public key should have its `invite_key` shown instead.
-When selected, there should be some explanation, along the lines of "Attempting to accept new friend invitation (the friend must be online)".

-If a friend has a public key but has never been seen (i.e.
-`tox_get_friend_last_online()` returns `UINT64_MAX`), when selected there
-should be an explanation along the lines of "Attempting to connect to new friend; they must add your Tox ID in their tox client, and must be online".
-Your Tox ID should be easily accessible (e.g. shown on clicking on and/or mousing over the words "Tox ID").

-The "add friend" box should accept both (nospamless) Tox IDs and invite codes.
-The former are added with `tox_friend_add_norequest()`, the latter with the new API function discussed above.
-There needs to be a cross-client standard on how to render an invite code as a string in a way which differentiates it from a Tox ID.
-For example, invite codes could be hex-encoded with a checksum as for Tox IDs, but prefixed with the string "inv".
-We could also consider allowing Base64 encodings for invite codes, and perhaps even for nospamless Tox IDs.

-Where our ToxID is shown, there should be an "invite new friend" button which creates a new one-shot invite (with timeout configured in advanced options and with a reasonable default, perhaps 30 days) and then selects the newly created invite.

-The ability to create invites with other settings, even public invites, could also be presented -- but shouldn't be forefronted, and should preferably come with a warning explaining that those who know an active invite code can use it to track you by IP address and determine the IP addresses of your friends.